The Decade In Afrobeats: Top Artists Share the Moment They Knew African Pop Music Would Take Over the World

 Around a decade ago, though, this began to change, and in between the typical party anthems, there'd be this newer sound (not yet commonly referred to as Afrobeats) that marked the "young people's" time to hit the dance floor.
 It was a fairly new experience for most of us, hitting the "yahooze" and being able to enjoy music that felt like it was both wholly Nigerian and wholly for us at the same time.
 The parents didn't seem to mind it either.

-"Afrobeats," as it's now commonly referred to (though more precisely, we mean popular contemporary music, largely from Nigeria and Ghana) has been on the rise since, and several stars have emerged in the process—beginning with 2Baba, D'banj and star producer Don Jazzy in the early stages and expanding to include others like Wizkid, Tiwa Savage, Davido, Yemi Alade, the recently Grammy-nominated Burna Boy, and several others in between.
+"Afrobeats," as it's now commonly referred to (though more precisely, we mean popular contemporary music, largely from Nigeria and Ghana) has been on the rise since, and several stars have emerged in the process—beginning with 2Baba, D'banj and star producer Don Jazzy in the early stages and expanding to include others like Wizkid, Tiwa Savage, Davido, Yemi Alade, Mr Eazi, the recently Grammy-nominated Burna Boy, and several others in between.
 It hasn't only come from Nigerians either—artists across West Africa the likes of Ghana's Sarkodie, Shatta Wale, Efya and more, and the British-Ivorian Afro B, with his hit song "Drogba (Joanna)" have also been central to bringing the sound of the continent to the mainstream.
 The sound has gone much further than local get togethers—it's global, reaching new listeners and even helping bridge other sounds and subcultures like "afrofusion" and the alté scene.
 Although we may not have yet reached a consensus on whether or not it has fully "crossed over," the growth and the influence of the sound—of the movement—has been undeniable, and thrilling to watch by any measure.

 At OkayAfrica, we've been covering each shift and highlighting them in real-time.
 As we round out a decade, we wanted to stop and reflect on the last 10 years of the movement and gain some perspective on where it's heading, so we asked 11 influential artists, critics and industry insiders to share stories about when they knew Afrobeats was going to become the cultural force that it is today (because while looking at charts and records are fun, there are personal memories that speak to its impact just as meaningfully).
 Some also shared their thoughts on its future and shed light on important discussions around maintaining cultural ownership as Afrobeats continues its ascent.
 Read on for their responses.